 I had breakfast at the same restaurant as the days before, but took first a look at “Carl’s” – a fast food chain, because I was not willing to spend a lot of time at a restaurant.
 Unfortunately they did not have coffee yet and it already smelled old fat.
 That was not an alternative restaurant for me!

-From “Soler” I took a taxi to the border (“la lina” as they call it in Mexico).
+From “Soler” I took a taxi to the border to the USA.
 I first asked the driver how much he will charge and he told me “diez” = 10.
 I was expecting he used the local currency and was thinking “why did I not always take a taxi, when it is for the same price like the buses”.
-I was a quite long ride and I was wondering how I could get that ride for 10 pesos only.
+It was a quite long ride and I was wondering how I could get that ride for 10 pesos only.
 We made conversation as good as it was possible, because he was as bad in English as I was in Spanish.
 At my destination I gave him the 50-peso-note, I had left and he told me, that he want “more, more”.
 I answered, that he asked for 10 pesos only, but he replied “10 USD” and told me, that he want 3 USD in addition to the money he already got of me.
 I did not have more than the 50-peso-note left, but had also 22 USD.
 Though I showed him my USD and he took angry the two 1-dollar-notes.
 Next time I know I have to ask for the currency, especially in border towns.

 The queue at the border – back to the USA, was long already, but it was fast decreasing.
 They had first a Mexican and a USA officer checking that we were in the right lane and also checking our passports and the permit.
 When I arrived at the real border control, the officer asked me, what I will do in the USA – if I will make some sightseeing.
 I told him about my travel and that my flight will be on 14th Dec from Los Angeles.
 Though he was looking for the stamp in my passport and let me then in again.